adashrod/eslint-plugin-sequence/src/docs/strict-camel-case.md

 ## Rant

 The opinion of this rule is that acronyms, abbreviations, initialisms, etc. that are all-caps in sentence case should absolutely *never* be all-caps in camel case.
-Camel case is a form of destructive editing; it does not acknowledge, respect, or preserve the original case of the input, whether that input is a capitalized proper noun (e.g. "Billie"), a lowercase common noun (e.g. "chair"), any other type of word (e.g. "listen"), or even an acronym/abbreviation/etc.
+Camel case is a form of destructive editing; it does not acknowledge, respect, or preserve the original case of the input, whether that input is a capitalized proper noun (e.g. "Billie", `let billie;`), a lowercase common noun (e.g. "chair", `class Chair {}`), any other type of word (e.g. "listen"), or even an acronym/abbreviation/etc.

 Further reading:
 [Google Java style guide](https://google.github.io/styleguide/javaguide.html#s5.3-camel-case),